yseulthb/yseulthb.github.io/_pages/touristic/trains.md

 <img src="/assets/images/trains.jpg" alt="Train">

-I tend to like train trips a lot and have gathered a bunch of information and tips that I thought might be of good use for others, too. <br>
+I tend to like train trips a lot and have gathered a bunch of information and tips that I thought might be of fair use for others, too. <br>

 ### Tips & Tricks

-- A great website that gathers a huuuuge amount of information on train travel in Europe and in the world, sorted by countries and cities: [seat61.com](https://www.seat61.com/)  <br>
+- A great website that gathers a huge amount of information on train travel in Europe and the world, sorted by countries and cities: [seat61.com](https://www.seat61.com/)  <br>
 It also provides alternative roads and touristic information.

 - A wonderful book about travelling across Europe by train, with a suggestion of trips and alternative railways + its complementary website: [Europe by rail](https://www.europebyrail.eu/about-the-book/) -> Slow travel.